remindmodel/remind/README.md

 in which intertemporal global welfare is optimized subject to equilibrium constraints.

 ## DOCUMENTATION

+A model description paper on REMIND 2.1 has been published in Geoscientific Model Development (GMD): https://doi.org/10.5194/gmd-14-6571-2021 .

 The model documentation for version 3.2.0 can be found at https://rse.pik-potsdam.de/doc/remind/3.2.0 .

 The most recent version of the documentation can also be extracted from the